Dear Caravana supporters

 If you are wondering what your donation might make possible, here are just some of the amazing things that the Colombian Caravana has done this year.
 With your support we can continue.

-We launched our 2014 delegation report at the Frontline Club with the support of celebrated Guardian journalist Ed Vulliamy, raising awareness on the situation for human rights lawyers and other defenders, and calling for change.
+We launched our 2016 delegation report at the Law Society with the intervention of Reinaldo Villalba, a Colombian human rights lawyer at risk from Colectivo de Abogados José Alvear Restrepo, raising awareness on the situation for human rights lawyers and other defenders, and calling for change.
 Since then we have used the report in follow up lobbying with decision-makers and the legal community.
 The report has also been launched in Spain, Ireland, the Netherlands and Canada.

-So far this year, the Colombian Caravana has written advocacy letters on 15 different cases of attacks and threats against Colombian human rights lawyers.
-The most recent case in September and October 2015 involved surveillance and intimidation against human rights lawyer Yessica Hoyos and her assistant, both from the internationally-renowned José Alvear Restrepo Lawyers’ Collective (CCAJAR).
+So far this year, the Colombian Caravana has written advocacy letters on 14 different cases of attacks and threats against Colombian human rights lawyers.
+One of the most recent cases involved intimidation against human rights lawyer Soraya Gutiérrez from the internationally-renowned José Alvear Restrepo Lawyers’ Collective (CCAJAR).
+In 2005 Soraya received a dismembered doll painted in red to her house as a message of what repercussions her daughter could face.
+Again in July this year, her husband found another doll in the car registered in Soraya’s name, after attending a public hearing on security and mobility in Bolívar city.

 We can’t do it without your help.